mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ## Additional Chapter Discussion

+The following observations are primarily focused on implications for practitioners.
+A deeper exploration of other concepts may suit another chapter looking at synthesing observations in relation to broader research.
+In this draft the focus is included in each sub-title.

 ### Discussion on UMC and PRIMM in relation to use of Game Design Patterns?
 INCLUDE OR NEXT CHAPTER?
+(Practitioner focus)

 - UMC - should be covered in the Remix part of the design
 - PRIMM - stage based - more prescriptive - probably suits next chapter.

 <!-- not sure how much to put in about this in LIT REVIEW  -->
+Note on PRIMM and personal knowledge.

+Da and Te - In these interaction the parent seems keen for the child to be able to express and demonstrate their personal knowledge of coding, games and maths concepts.

+This is an interaction which in some ways is comparable to the PRIMM model which is suggested for classroom use.
+However to do it in the way demonstrated by this pair would involve a level of coding familiarity, and ongoing familiarity with the structure and thinking of the participant which would be difficult to achieve in many classrooms.

+UMC on the other hand while being less described and open to interpretation seems to match the more informal, iterative game making of many participants.

-### Discussing Game design patterns as a tool to expose and give participants a language to discuss tensions
+### Discussing Game design patterns as a tool to expose and give participants a language to discuss tensions (Practitioner focus)

 Synthesise examples which highlight the value of developing share language and short cuts.
 Draw from the above examples.